spxp/spxp-specs/SPXP-Spec.md

 }
 ```

 The connection request object must always be signed by the requester.
-It is then encrypted according to [RFC 7516 “JSON
+It is then encrypted according to [RFC 7516 "JSON
-Web Encryption (JWE)”](https://tools.ietf.org/html/rfc7516) using the Elliptic Curve Diffie-Hellman Ephemeral Static key
+Web Encryption (JWE)"](https://tools.ietf.org/html/rfc7516) using the Elliptic Curve Diffie-Hellman Ephemeral Static key
 agreement on the X25519 curve and content encrypted with 256 bit AES in Galois/Counter Mode, identified by
 JWE as `"alg": "ECDH-ES", "enc": "A265GCM"`.